School Support for Mental Health and Wellbeing

 - Form Tutors and Year Managers are well placed to be available to discuss any issues.
 Many things can cause a change in mental health including traumatic events (e.g. loss or separation, life changes, abuse, domestic violence or bullying).

-- Healthy Minds Champions are a group of staff volunteers who have volunteered to be a ‘go to’ for students experiencing mental health issues.
+- Mental Health and Wellbeing Champions are a group of staff volunteers who have volunteered to be a ‘go to’ for students experiencing mental health issues.

-- PSHEE staff have a good overview of mental health and wellbeing and teach all Year 7, 8 and 9 students.
+- Personal Development staff have a good overview of mental health and wellbeing and teach all year groups.

-- Mr Rippin leads on mental health and wellbeing across school and is always keen to support in any way possible.
+- Mr Rippin leads on mental health and wellbeing alongside Mr Cadman across school and is always keen to support in any way possible.